epigen/enrichment_analysis/README.md

     - genome: genome reference that was used ('hg38' or 'mm10')
     - parameters for cluster execution: partition, memory, threads (if in doubt try the default values)
     - an example is provided in the repository
-- region annotation: CSV file with 3 columns
+- region annotation: CSV file with 4 columns (mandatory)
     - name: name of the query region set
     - regions_bed: path to the query region set .bed file
+    - background_name: name of the background region set
     - background_bed: path to the background/universe region set .bed file

 # Execution